carlosalvasandoval/expense-tracker/README.md

-# Dessert Bot
+# Expense tracker
-This project has the intention of creating a simple slack bot for ordering desserts.
+This project has the intention of creating a simple expenses tracker.

 ## Project requirements
 - [docker](https://www.docker.com/get-started)